theam/aday-ondemand-loop/docs/guide/content/development_guide/architecture.md

 exposed through the `CommandRegistry`.
 This design keeps the runtime lightweight while avoiding the need for a separate job queue.

-Connectors encapsulate repository specific logic and are loaded dynamically through `ConnectorClassDispatcher`.
+Connectors encapsulate repository-specific logic and are loaded dynamically through `ConnectorClassDispatcher`.
 They make Loop extensible by providing custom processors and controllers for each repository.
 The reference implementation is the [Dataverse](https://dataverse.org) connector, with [Zenodo](https://zenodo.org) as an additional